 As depicted in Figure 5-2, anaerobic digester capacity is not limiting FOG deliveries for 2040 average annual flows, but rather it is the ability for the plant to effectively utilize all its produced biogas that makes accepting any additional FOG deliveries an unattractive option.
 The electricity generation from the anaerobic digesters varies for multiple reasons, including variable timing of FOG deliveries, variable FOG characteristics, seasonal temperature changes, and the inability to effectively meter FOG into the digesters.
 The variable timing of FOG deliveries requires the Staff to pump down the FOG tank at a suboptimal rate and feed FOG to digester more quickly to create room for new delivery.
 This means more variability in gas production.
-As a result, biogas that could be used for power is often flared off when there is no additional FOG storage be constructed for the purpose of even flow attenuation.
+As a result, biogas that could be used for power is often flared off when there is no additional capacity from the co-generator or boilers to utilize it.
+Due to this, it is recommended that additional FOG storage be constructed for the purpose of even flow attenuation.
 Flow attenuation can also be improved by metering FOG into anaerobic digester #3 where it is currently solely metered.
 Furthermore, an option to add a co-generation unit with a greater capacity should be further reviewed, A larger co-generation unit may be better suited to fully utilizing the produced biogas after anaerobic digester operations become more stable.